eclipse-thingweb/playground/playground-cli/README.md

 ## Examples
 Examples are included in the `playground-core` package and can be accessed via the CLI.
+If you don't provide an input file, these examples will be tested/asserted.

 ## Batch Testing
-TODO: update
-For Linux:
-* Open a bash console in terminal
-* From the root directory of the playground, run `./batchTest.sh`
+* Call the CLI e.g. with `node index.js` and give a folder as input, e.g., `./myDir`
-    * This tests all the TDs in `WebContent/Examples/`
+    * This tests all the TDs in the following subfolders:
         * A TD in `valid` directory should be valid
         * A TD in `invalid` directory should be invalid, giving an error in at least one check
         * A TD in `warning` directory should give at least one warning in a check but should be valid at the same time
-* In order to test batch TDs, put them in the `WebContent/Examples/Valid` directory.
-* You can change the folder where the valid, invalid and warning TDs should be located.
+    * And all TDs located directly in the `./myDir` folder

+## Known Bugs
+* td-json-open assertion exists multiple times, [see issue 124](https://github.com/thingweb/thingweb-playground/issues/124)